-And if you don’t know how to forecast revenues, we’ll explain methods, formulas and how to do it with the world’s leading app.
+And if you don’t know how to forecast revenue, we’ll explain methods, formulas, and how to do it with the world’s leading app.

-While the accuracy of businesses forecast revenues may not be 100%, there are ways to have a very good idea of where your overall revenue will be for a specific period of time.
+While the accuracy of a business's forecast revenues may not be 100%, there are ways to have a very good idea of where your overall revenue will be for a specific period of time.

 How to Start Revenue Forecasting?